Article

-Li Li is a qualified Mandarin Chinese-English interpreter and translator, a member of the Institute of Translation and Interpreting (ITI) and the Chartered Institute of Linguists (CIOL), and a registrant with the National Register of Public Service Interpreters (NRPSI).
-Her research has been published in Frontiers in Global Women’s Health (2025).
+Li Li is a qualified Mandarin Chinese–English interpreter and translator.
+She is a member of the Institute of Translation and Interpreting (ITI), the Chartered Institute of Linguists (CIOL), and a registrant with the National Register of Public Service Interpreters (NRPSI).
+Alongside her academic work, she maintains an active professional practice in:

 • Legal interpreting: Crown, Magistrates and Family Courts, Home Office, Police